-With medical marijuana dispensaries now popping up around town, a restaurant called “the Munchies” might sound like a place dedicated to a certain “herb.”
+With medical marijuana dispensaries continuing to proliferate, a restaurant called “the Munchies” might sound like a place dedicated to a certain “herb.”
 Actually, the name is more a reference to a late closing time (3:00 AM every day) than any controlled substance, and the Munchies Cafe is a straightforward Middle Eastern and Greek quick service restaurant in the heart of Downtown Tempe.
 Look for the Munchies on the short cul-de-sac of Sixth Street that extends east from Mill Avenue, three blocks south of the Mill Avenue / Third Street light rail station.

 The menu lists meaty Mediterranean-influenced favorites such as gyros, shawarma, and kabobs; meatless dishes such as falafel, and thoroughly American specialties such as chicken wings.
-As at many restaurants that serve gyros, the meat comes from a prepared cone.
+As at many restaurants that serve gyros, the meat comes from a packaged cone.
 In the case of the Munchies, the origin is Devanco Foods of Chicago.
-The slightly salty shaved meat is well flavored and works well in a warm pita or with a plate full or rice.
-Moisten it with the accompanying side of tzatziki or even some sriracha hot sauce from one of the bottles kept up front by the counter.
+The slightly salty shaved meat is well flavored and works well in a warm pita or with a plate full of rice.
+Accessorize it with the accompanying side of tzatziki or even some Sriracha hot sauce from one of the bottles kept up front by the counter.

 Many other foods are cooked on site.
 An order for falafel results in the reassuring sound of a deep fryer in operation in the kitchen.
 The final product is airy but crisp with a mild but pleasing flavor.
 It’s served in a pita sandwich or as part of a vegetarian platter that combines four spheres with an equal number of compact dolmas, smoky baba ghanoush, creamy hummus, a little tzatziki, and a few pita.
 The tabouleh has enough lemon to be slightly tart but not puckering.
 The salad has a good balance between tiny bulgur grains and minced parsley, not leaning too heavily in either direction.